exercism/csharp/exercises/practice/collatz-conjecture/.approaches/sequence/content.md

 Re-assiging values to a parameter _is_ possible, but it is considered good practice to not do that.
 ```

-Then a `while` loop start with checking whether the current number is not equal to `1`; if it is, the method terminates.
+Then a `while` loop starts by checking whether the current number is not equal to `1`; if it is, the method terminates.

 ```csharp
 while (currentNumber != 1)